-Maillian a Three mor ths ended Year ended Millions (unaudited) Dec 31, 2024 Dec 31, 2023 Restated Dec 31, 2024 Dec 31, 2023 Restated Gross Gaming Revenue from wagered games (sports- betting and casino transactions) (1) \$10.0 \$ 7.6 \$ 34.0 \$ 22.5 Bonuses, promotional costs and free bets (2.0) (1.5) (6.7) (4.2) Sub-total Gaming Revenue 8.0 6.1 27.3 18.3 Other revenue from managed services 1.5 0.2 2.3 0.5 Revenue \$ 9.5 \$ 6.3 \$ 29.6 \$ 18.8
+Millions Three months ended

+(unaudited) March 31, 2025 March 31, 2024 Restated

+Gross Gaming Revenue from wagered games (sportsbetting and casino transactions) (1) \$9.3 \$ 7.0

+Bonuses, promotional costs and free bets (1.6) (1.2)

+Sub-total Gaming Revenue 7.7 5.8

+Other revenue from managed services 0.2 0.1

+Revenue \$7.9 \$ 5.9

-1 Represents a non-IFRS financial measures.
-For definitions of Total Wagers and Gross Gaming Revenue, computation details and, for Gross Gaming Revenue, a reconciliation of Gross Gaming Revenue to its most directly comparable IFRS measures, please refer to the section titled "Non-IFRS Financial Measures" in section 10 of this MD&A.
+Represents a non-IFRS- financial measures.
+For definitions of Total Wagers and Gross Gaming Revenue, computation details and, for Gross Gaming Revenue, a reconciliation of Gross Gaming Revenue to its most directly comparable IFRS measures, please refer to the section titled "Non-IFRS- Financial Measures" in section 10 of this MD&A.

-Non-IFRS Financial Measures
+10. Non-IFRS Financial Measures

-This MD&A makes reference to "Total Wagers" and "Gross Gaming Revenue" which are "supplementary financial measures" as defined in National Instrument 52-112 Non-GAAP and Other Financial Measures.
+This MD&A makes reference to "Total Wagers" and "Gross Gaming Revenue" which are "supplementary financial measures" as defined in National Instrument 52-112 Non--GAAP and Other Financial Measures.
 Total Wagers is calculated as the total amount of money bet by customers in respect of bets that have settled in the applicable period.
 Total Wagers does not include free bets or other promotional incentives, nor money bet by customers in respect of bets that are open at period end.
 Gross Gaming Revenue is calculated as dollar amounts bet by customers less the dollar amounts paid out to the customers in respect of such bets which have settled in the applicable period.
 These measures are not recognized measures under IFRS, do not have a standardized meaning prescribed by IFRS and are, therefore, not necessarily comparable to similar measures presented by other companies.
 Rather, these measures are provided as additional information to complement other IFRS measures by providing further understanding of our results of operations from management's perspective.
 Accordingly, these measures should not be considered in isolation nor as a substitute for analysis of the Company's financial information reported under IFRS.
 Total Wagers and Gross Gaming Revenue are used to provide investors with supplemental measures of our operating performance and thus highlight trends in our business that may not otherwise be apparent when relying solely on IFRS measures.
-The Company believes that securities analysts, investors and other interested parties frequently use non-IFRS measures, including industry metrics, in the evaluation of companies in our industry.
-Management also uses non-IFRS measures and industry metrics in order to facilitate operating performance comparisons from period to period, the preparation of annual operating budgets and forecasts and to determine components of executive compensation.
+The Company believes that securities analysts, investors and other interested parties frequently use non IFRS- measures, including industry metrics, in the evaluation of companies in our industry.
+Management also uses non IFRS- measures and industry metrics in order to facilitate operating performance comparisons from period to period, the preparation of annual operating budgets and forecasts and to determine components of executive compensation.

-Regulatory Matters
+11. Regulatory Matters